Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-\begin{lemma} Let $C$ be an annulus that intersects two distinct $ \mathcal A $-gaps.
-Then $C$ is a $ \mathcal B $-annulus.
-Similarly, if it intersects two distinct $ \mathcal B $-gaps, then it is an $ \mathcal A $-annulus. \end{lemma} \begin{proof} Let $ s \in \raaggens $.
-If $C$ is an $s$-annulus intersecting two distinct $ \mathcal A $-gaps, it must also cross every $\mathcal A$-bridge in between.
-Then $s$ must commute with all the generators of $\mathcal A$, so it must belong to $ \mathcal B $ by \cref{star-of-graph-is-other-graph}.
-The other case is symmetrical. \end{proof}
+\begin{lemma} Let $A$ be an annulus that intersects two distinct $ \mathcal A $-gaps.
+Then $A$ is a $ \mathcal B $-annulus.
+Similarly, if it intersects two distinct $ \mathcal B $-gaps, then it is an $ \mathcal A $-annulus. \end{lemma} \begin{proof} Let $s \in \raaggens$.
+If $A$ is an $s$-annulus intersecting two distinct $\mathcal A$-gaps, it must also cross every $\mathcal A$-bridge in between.
+Then $s$ commutes with all the generators of $\mathcal A$, so it belongs to $\mathcal B$ by \cref{star-of-graph-is-other-graph}.
+The argument for the second statement is similar. \end{proof}